Customer-Centric Marketing: A Content-Focused Guide

 So what can you do to ensure that all your digital content knocks the socks off of your audience?

-Know Your Buyers as Well as Your Old College Roommate
+Know Your Buyers as Well as Your Old College Roommates

 Listen, watch, observe – and dig.
 Read what consumers in your industry are saying on social media to discover pain points.
 Put out customer surveys when someone visits your website or makes a purchase.
 Read customer reviews for your business – and your competitors.